pactus-project/pactus.org/docs/guide/run-become-validator.md

 zarb start -w ~/zarb/mainnet
 ```

-## Bonding tokens
+## Enter committee

-After syncing with the main net you need to bond some token to enter validator pool and evaluating
+After syncing with the main net, you need to send a [bond transaction](./transaction-bond.md) to
+bond some of your token as stake and enter the validator pool.

+After you join the validator pool, the [sortition](./consensus-sortition.md)
+algorithm starts working and after a while you will enter to [committee](./learn-committee).

-the sortition.
-After a while you will enter to committee and validating and proposing the blocks.
+When you enter the committee, you will have chance to propose and validate the blocks.
+Any time you propose a new block, you will get the [rewards](./learn-incentive.md).

 Good luck 🍀